Tampa Bay Rays vs New York Yankees - July 18, 2019 Recap

 ''Certainly didn't want anyone else getting tossed.
 We were pretty heated there, several of our guys there in the first couple of innings,'' Boone said. ''So I just felt it was necessary in that spot to kind of take the attention off some of the other guys.''

-German (12-2) rebounded to win his third straight start since recovering from a hip injury, allowing four hits in six innings.
+German (12-2) rebounded to win his third straight start since recovering from a hip injury and tie for the big league lead in wins, allowing four hits in six innings.
 Boone's tirade inspired him.

-''I loved it,'' German said through a translator. ''Personally, I fed off that energy.
-It gave me a boost to concentrate and go out there, do my job and try to get this victory for him, because he went out there and fought for us.
-I felt that it was my responsibility to go back out there and return the favor.''
+''I loved it,'' German said through a translator. ''Personally, I fed off that energy.''

-''Just with the breeze, it kind of was moving one way or the other,'' Diaz said through a translator.
+Voit singled in a run in the fifth and Urshela had an RBI double as part of a three-hit game.
+Aaron Hicks added a sixth-inning homer .

-Luke Voit singled in a run in the fifth and Urshela had an RBI double as part of a three-hit game that raised his average to .308.
-Aaron Hicks added a sixth-inning homer.
+Chirinos (9-5) gave up five runs - four earned - and in five innings.

-Chirinos (9-5) gave up five runs - four earned - and nine hits in five innings, including the 17th homer he allowed this season.
+In the second game, Luis Cessa (1-1) allowed two hits in 3 1/3 scoreless innings to win for the first time since July 9 last year and the Yankees improved to 8-0 when using Chad Green as an opener.
+Green escaped a bases-loaded, no-outs jam in the first , and Morton matched his season high by allowing five runs in 5 2/3 innings.

-Charlie Morton (11-2) was to start the second game for the Rays and Chad Green (2-3) for the Yankees.
+Nate Lowe's RBI double put the Rays ahead in the third.
+Morton (11-3) balked when Zunino tried to call time before the first pitch to Gregorius and the pitcher stopped his motion - even though plate umpire Pat Hoberg didn't grant Zunino's request.

 DRAWING BOARD